 My Comment: It’s easier than ever to get data on your customers for the purpose of enhancing their experience.
 The key is to know what data to use and how to use it once you have it.
 Here are several great examples of how a few of our favorite companies are using that data to personalize the experience and create customer loyalty.

 (360Connext) What happens when we step inside the walls of an organization?
-We are tasked with totally different goals.
-We are told to focus on our small piece of the customer puzzle.
+We are tasked with totally different goals and are told to focus on our small piece of the customer puzzle.
 We are rewarded for profits over people.
 And we seem to have collective amnesia of what it’s like to be a customer.

 My Comment: The point of this article is simple: Take a walk in your customer’s shoes.
 Doing so may confirm you are as good as you thought you were or may show you some pretty big – and even embarrassing – flaws, such as (and this is a perfect example) a power company asking customers without electricity, internet or phone lines to check the website.